Analyzing the Price-to-Earnings Ratio of Mirion Technologies Inc. (MIR) - News Heater

 MIR’s Market Performance

-Mirion Technologies Inc. (MIR) has experienced a -0.54% fall in stock performance for the past week, with a -5.37% drop in the past month, and a -6.21% drop in the past quarter.
-The volatility ratio for the week is 2.40%, and the volatility levels for the past 30 days are at 2.89% for MIR.
-The simple moving average for the past 20 days is -3.28% for MIR’s stock, with a -6.15% simple moving average for the past 200 days.
+MIR’s stock has fallen by -4.05% in the past week, with a monthly drop of -6.70% and a quarterly drop of -13.10%.
+The volatility ratio for the week is 3.03% while the volatility levels for the last 30 days are 3.01% for Mirion Technologies Inc. The simple moving average for the last 20 days is -5.74% for MIR’s stock, with a simple moving average of -10.31% for the last 200 days.

 Analysts’ Opinion of MIR